Conclusion of Cuemal Water System Project – Peru

 Below is a project timeline:

 - Nov.
-2, 2013 – Water Committee meeting informing committee of funding acquired.
+2, 2013 – Water Committee meeting informing the committee of funding acquired.
 Budget plan reviewed and adjusted as per funds available.

 - Nov.
 23, 2013 – Meeting postponed